EmmanuelOwusu/EmmanuelOwusu.github.io/_pages/cv.md

   * Aided in the organization of the Next Einstein Forum.

+* Volunteer at the Thirty-fourth Conference on Neural Information Processing Systems

 * Volunteered in clean up exercises  in both Rwanda (Umuganda) and Ghana.

 * Student Representative  at African Master's in Machine Intelligence (AMMI), Ghana.